 Location: Crosby – 201

-Topics include fundamental ideas in computing (languages, representations of thought and world), embodied interaction (situated actions, responsive systems), practical aspects of hardware design (electricity, electronics, microprocessors, components, sensors and actuators), functional programming (variables, data types, control structures, functions, objects) and basic networking principles (topologies, protocols).
+Code and Space is a fast-paced design workshop aimed at providing students with an introduction to both the tools and concepts required for creating objects, spaces, and media that sense and respond to their physical surroundings.
+Topics include the foundational elements of computing (languages, the abstract representations of thought, space, and time), embodied interaction (situated actions, responsive systems), practical aspects of hardware design (electricity, electronics, microprocessors, components, sensors and actuators), functional programming (variables, data types, control structures, functions, objects) and basic networking principles (topologies, protocols).
 This is an introductory course.
-No prior expertise in computing required.
-Curiosity about how things work is a must.
+No prior expertise in computing required, though curiosity about how things work is a must.